yandex-ui/nanoislands/blocks/popup/popup.md

 >```yate
 >    nb-popup-modal({
 >       'id': 'popup-modal1'
->       'title': 'Some modal popup'
+>       'titleContent': 'Some modal popup'
 >       'content': 'Some text for that popup'
 >       'data-nb': {
 >            'width': '300px'